bigdata-i523/hid231/notebook.md

 # Practice

-* 09/01/17 Installed the virtual machine
+* 09/01/17 Installed the ubuntu virtual machine
 * 09/08/17 Enabled Python 2 and 3 via pyenv on VM

 # Writing